RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Security and Privacy**
 - **Misuing Group Systems**

 **These guidelines apply to all interactions within our community and with other members.
 We ask that you respect our standards, understanding that violations may result in warnings, temporary, or permanent bans from the group to be placed against you.
-As we continue to learn and grow, these guidelines may evolve to better serve our community.**

-**NOTE: For behavior that violates these guidelines, such as behavior that poses a physical real-life risk to others, we have the right to contact or cooperate with the relevant authorities in order to keep everyone safe.**
+As we continue to learn and grow, these guidelines may evolve to better serve our community -- For behavior that violates these guidelines, such as behavior that poses a physical real-life risk to others, we have the right to contact or cooperate with the relevant authorities in order to keep everyone safe.**

 **We appreciate your cooperation with these guidelines and commitment to making our community a safe and respectful space for everyone.**

 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-**SAFETY**

-**We want our community to be a place where our members can connect with optimism and civility, regardless of their identity or beliefs.
-To ensure that our community is a place where everyone feels safe and comfortable being here, the following is not allowed:**
+**SAFETY - We want our community to be a place where everyone can connect with optimism and civility, regardless of their identity or beliefs.
+To ensure that our community is a place where everyone feels comfortable being themselves, the following is not allowed:**

 **Child Endangerment - Our Community has a zero-tolerance policy for endangering minors, Including:**
 - **Any predatory behavior, including attempting to befriend a minor in order to manipulate and exploit them (aka grooming)**